-You have an awkward athlete who is lacking optimal coordination and possesses a severely toned (and likely restricted) muscular system.
+You have an awkward athlete who lacks optimal coordination and possesses a severely toned (and likely restricted) muscular system.

-Very often, you will also find that the same ‘qualified’ trainer doing little more than offering encouragement and counting the number of ‘back and forth’ jumps an athlete did during a 30-second time frame.
+You will often find that the same ‘qualified’ trainer is doing little more than offering encouragement and counting the number of ‘back and forth’ jumps an athlete did during a 30-second time frame.

 While there are several factors and key points of programming for young athletes, one of the most overlooked is the technical aspects of both lifting and movement.